 By contrast, solutions like Parseur offer a no-code, out-of-the-box AI engine that instantly recognizes and extracts data from a wide range of document formats, without the need for custom model training.
 Users can leverage smart templates and AI-assisted parsing to get accurate results in minutes, drastically reducing setup time and operational overhead.

 A company reported by Indico Data used an AI-driven IDP platform to automate claims and invoicing.
 By training the model with just 200 sample invoices, the AI learned to process diverse layouts with high accuracy.
 This resulted in an 85% reduction in processing time, helping to eliminate a major paper backlog and enabling staff to shift from manual data entry to a simpler review process.
+For a practical breakdown, see how AI invoice processing works in real-world workflows.

 A relevant statistic from PR Newswire stated that the global Intelligent Document Processing market is expected to grow from USD 0.8 billion in 2021 to USD 3.7 billion by 2026, at a compound annual growth rate (CAGR) of 36.8%, driven by increasing adoption of AI-powered tools that rely on accurate template configuration and AI model training to improve speed and accuracy.